Extending torsors over regular models of curves: Extension of torsors into log and fppf torsors

 \end{thm}

-\begin{proof} We shall check that the same arguments as for Theorem \ref{raynaud} can be transported to the log setting.\\ We have an exact sequence in the kummer log flat site (cf. \cite[exact sequence 2.3.2]{Gill1}) :
+\begin{proof} We shall check that the same arguments as for Theorem \ref{raynaud} can be transported to the log setting.\\ We have an exact sequence on the Kummer log flat site (cf. \cite[exact sequence 2.3.2]{Gill1}):

-where the quotient is computed in the kummer log flat site.
+where the quotient is computed in the Kummer log flat site.
 We deduce a long exact sequence

-It is proved in \cite[Lemme 2.3.1]{Gill1} that the multiplication by any integer $n$ is an automorphism in $\mathbb{G}_{m,log,\mathcal{C}}$, hence, the quotient $(\mathbb{G}_{m,log,\mathcal{C}}/\mathbb{G}_{m,log,\mathcal{C}})^{klf}$ has no torsion points.
-Since $\mathcal{G}_{\mathcal{C}}$ is finite, the last term of the exact sequence (\ref{Hom}) is then trivial and hence, we have
+It is proved in \cite[Lemma 2.3.1]{Gill1} that the multiplication by any integer $n$ is an automorphism in $(\mathbb{G}_{m,log,\mathcal{C}}/\mathbb{G}_{m,\mathcal{C}})^{klf}$, hence the quotient $(\mathbb{G}_{m,log,\mathcal{C}}/\mathbb{G}_{m,\mathcal{C}})^{klf}$ has no torsion points.
+Since $\mathcal{G}_{\mathcal{C}}$ is finite, the last term of the exact sequence (\ref{Homm}) is then trivial and hence we have